watson-developer-cloud/swift-sdk/README.md

 ## Linux Compatibility

+The following services offer basic support in Linux: Conversation, Language Translator, Natural Language Classifier, Personality Insights V3, Tone Analyzer, and Tradeoff Analytics.
+Please note some services are not yet fully supported such as Alchemy Language, Alchemy Data News, Document Conversion, Text to Speech, Speech to Text, and Visual Recognition.

 To include the Watson SDK to your Linux projects, add the following to your `Package.swift` file:

 ```swift